People in Wisconsin are being targeted to invest in

 Throw away any offer that asks you to pay for a prize or a

 gift.
 If it is free or a gift, you should not have to pay for it.
-Free is free.
+Free is supposed to be free.

 If you receive a letter from a foreign government asking you

-to send personal or banking information, do not reply in any manner.
+to send personal or banking information, do not reply.

 Be skeptical of individuals representing themselves as